maniginam/maniginam.github.io/_posts/blog/2021-08-04-cats-vs-http.md

 date: 2021-08-04
 ---

 When it comes to skinning a cat (what a terrible metaphor), there are apparently a lot of ways to do it.
-For example, cats don’t sit still, they have sharp and irritating claws when they scratch, and they bite after only a moment of belly tickles, so the task is not easy.
+A few reasons come to mind: cats don’t sit still, they have sharp and irritating claws when they scratch, and they bite after only a moment of belly tickles, so the task is not easy.

 HTTP & cats have a lot in common.